kazuho/draft-kazuho-ptth-ptth/draft-unknown-ptth-ptth.md

 a TLS- or an HTTP-based authentication scheme, or something else.

-The method being used to establish the transposed connection is different between HTTP/1.1 and HTTP/3, while the header fields are agnostic to the HTTP versions being used.
+The method being used to establish the transposed connection is different between HTTP versions.
+However, the HTTP header fields are version-independent, and therefore the parameters for negotiating PTTH can be defined in a version-neutral manner.

 PTTH cannot originate over HTTP/2.
 To establish a transposed HTTP/2 channel, HTTP/1.1 upgrade is used, with the ALPN specifying HTTP/2.